In short, Minnesota’s current law on asset forfeiture (government takes your money):

 Now what do you call it?

 “Administrative Asset Forfeiture.”
-What does that mean?
+And what does that mean?

 If you steal from a thief, is that stealing?

 Does every thief claim justification?
+Almost.

 The government claims two justifications for laws permitting it to seize and keep private property it suspects having a connection to crime: